Optimizing inventory turnover has become essential for organizations aiming to enhance their operational efficiency and profitability.

 Let’s get started.

-It is calculated by dividing the cost of goods sold (COGS) by the average inventory value during that period.
+You figure this out by dividing your cost of goods sold (COGS) by the average inventory for a period.

 High vs low inventory turnover